-Under the terms of our various petroleum contracts, we are contractually obligated to drill wells and declare any discoveries in order to retain exploration and production rights.
+Under the terms of certain of our petroleum contracts, we are contractually obligated to drill wells and declare any discoveries in order to retain exploration and production rights.
 In the competitive market for our license areas, failure to drill these wells or declare any discoveries may result in substantial license renewal costs or loss of our interests in the undeveloped parts of our license areas, which may include certain of our prospects or undeveloped discoveries.

-In order to protect our exploration and production rights in our license areas, we must meet various drilling and declaration requirements.
-In general, unless we make and declare discoveries within certain time periods specified in our various petroleum contracts and licenses, our interests in the undeveloped parts of our license areas may lapse.
+In order to protect our exploration and production rights in our license areas, we may be required to meet various drilling and declaration requirements.
+In general, unless we make and declare discoveries within certain time periods specified in certain of our petroleum contracts and licenses, our interests in the undeveloped parts of our license areas may lapse.
 Should the prospects yield discoveries, we cannot assure you that we will not face delays in the appraisal and development of these prospects or otherwise have to relinquish these prospects.
 The costs to maintain petroleum contracts over such areas may fluctuate and may increase significantly since the original term, and we may not be able to renew or extend such petroleum contracts on commercially reasonable terms or at all.
 Our actual drilling activities may therefore materially differ from our current expectations, which could adversely affect our business.

-Under these petroleum contracts, we have work commitments to perform exploration and other related activities.
+Under certain petroleum contracts, we have work commitments to perform exploration and other related activities.
 Failure to do so may result in our loss of the licenses.
-As of December 31, 2021, we have an unfulfilled drilling obligation in one of our Mauritania petroleum contracts.
+As of December 31, 2022, we have unfulfilled drilling obligations for three development wells and one exploration well in Equatorial Guinea.
 In certain other petroleum contracts, we are in the initial exploration phases, some of which have certain obligations that have yet to be fulfilled.
 Over the course of the next several years, we may choose to enter into the next phase of those petroleum contracts which will likely include firm obligations to drill wells.
 Failure to execute our obligations may result in our loss of the licenses.

-The Exploration Period of each of the WCTP and DT petroleum contracts has expired.
+The Exploration Period of some of our petroleum contracts has expired.
 For each of our petroleum contracts, we cannot assure you that any renewals or extensions will be granted or whether any new agreements will be available on commercially reasonable terms, or, in some cases, at all.
 For additional detail regarding the status of our operations with respect to our various petroleum contracts, please see "Item 1.
 Business-Operations by Geographic Area."